Wessex Scene: Editorial Team

-The Scene is run by an editorial team headed by the Editor, currently Emily Dennis, who is elected in cross-campus elections in early spring and whose term runs for one year.
+The Scene is run by an editorial team headed by the Editor-in-Chief, currently James Hurford for 2023-2024 academic year, who is elected by the members and whose term covers the mention academic.
 Part of the Creative Industries Zone of the Students' Union, the work of the publication is overseen by the Vice-President Activities Industries, the Sabbatical officer in charge of the zone who acts as Editor-in-chief, currently Corin Holloway.
-The editor is supported by a Deputy Editor and a team of editors each overseeing one section of the publication of News & Investigations, Features, Creative Writing, Politics, Opinion, Pause (Satire), Lifestyle, Science and Technology, Travel, International, and Sport.
+The editor is supported by a Deputy Editor, currently Anton Allegranza Quicke for 2023-2024 academic year, and a team of editors each overseeing all of the sections of the publication of News & Investigations, Features, Creative Writing, Politics, Opinion, Pause (Satire), Lifestyle, Science and Technology, Travel, International, and Sport.
 There are further positions as the Heads of Design, Marketing, Events and Imagery.

 The Edge

 The Edge is the University of Southampton's entertainment publication.
 Originally created in 1995 as a supplement of the Wessex Scene, The Edge has been published independently since Autumn 2011, and is its own distinct department of the Students' Union.
 Online content is published regularly each day, and eight print issues are published per year.

 The Edge focuses on entertainment news and reviews; it covers union, local and national theatre/live music, and release of records, film and television.
 In 2014, The Edge won the award for Best Design at the annual Student Publication Awards, and in 2015 Records Editor Hannah Mylrea won highly commended in the Best Entertainment Piece category.